nypublicradio/unettest/docs/blog/unettest.md

             - crazyval
 ```

-This is a yaml config following a standard I have created for
+This is a yaml config following a standard I have created for `unettest`.
+It
-`unettest`.
-It tells `unettest` what the network looks like: what
+tells `unettest` what the network looks like: what services are on it and what
-services are on it and what their interfaces look like.
-Now I can work
-against them.
-I do not care that Monolith also does 10 million other
+their interfaces look like.
+Now I can work against them.
+I do not care that
-things.
-I do not have to support its dependencies.
-It could be a black
+Monolith also does 10 million other things.
+I do not have to support its
-box that I have no control over.
-It could be a service that is only
+dependencies.
+It could be a black box that I have no control over.
+It could be
-available in Production (!!) and can not be engineered against in
+a service that is only available in Production (!!) and cannot be engineered
-NonProd.
+against in NonProd.

 Under the hood, `unettest` will parse this valid and complete configuration
 file and create two little local webapps conforming to the standard.
 Their